 Some hourly variation in the number of total transmissions sent by each tag was expected and may have contributed further variability to the observed hourly data.
 However, it is unlikely the variable transmission interval accounts for the magnitude of observed CPDI effects as each transmitter has the same variability in transmission interval, thus all tags were expected to have a similar number of hourly transmissions.

 Standardizing test results of the depth dependent model validation experiment using data from receiver meta-logs allowed us to control for discrepancies in variable transmission intervals.
 The number of synchronization intervals and pings detected are likely underestimates of the true values due to the receiver’s inability to detect transmissions during blanking intervals (Simpfendorfer, Heupel & Collins, 2008).
 Both synchronization interval and ping data were used to compare between the two depth conditions in the depth dependent model validation experiment (experiment 3).
 These may have led to underestimation of the number of transmissions undetected at the deeper receiver but we do not think this had an effect the overall outcome of the experiment.
 Relative to the receiver at 50 m water depth, the receiver at 212 m depth showed the effects of CPDI while having comparatively higher daily values for both synchronization intervals detected (3658 median daily synchronization intervals compared to 1355.5 median daily synchronization intervals) and daily pings detected (11,777.5 median daily pings compared to 10,844.5 median daily pings).
 Despite greater detection of individual syncs and pings, this receiver logged 1039 fewer transmissions per day on average (316.5 median daily detections compared to 1355.5 mean daily detections).
-This indicates that the deeper receiver detected more individual pings of but failed to detect the transmissions.
+This indicates that the deeper receiver detected more individual pings but failed to detect the transmissions.
 This observation is consistent with transmissions being affected by CPDI.
 The remaining experiments were not subject to these concerns as each used a design in which all transmissions were detectable by each receiver.

 Environmental and anthropogenic factors have been implicated as external sources of variability affecting receiver detection performance (Cagua, 2012; Cagua, Berumen & Tyler, 2013; Gjelland & Hedger, 2013; Mathies et al., 2014).
 While our mechanistic model does not directly account for background noise level, in practice, increased background noise leads to a reduction the AMDR term and decreases CPDI range.
 Similarly, lower background noise levels may increase both AMDR and CPDI range.
 Thus, background noise levels are accounted for indirectly in the model through the AMDR term.
 Parameters for the AMDR used in the mechanistic CPDI model were estimated from ranging results by fit of the candidate GAMs.
 During periods of increased background noise within the receiver’s detection frequency bandwidth, greater acoustic energy is required to get a signal-to-noise ratio greater than the detection threshold.
 We suspect that this accounts for the large discrepancy between the AMDR values for the deep water ranging experiment (experiment 1) which took place in deeper and presumably quieter waters than the shallow water ranging experiment (experiment 2) where equipment was positioned near a patchy coral reef and harbor entrance.